Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Uncovering the Mechanism of Context Reliance in REAL-MT

 \subsection{Overconfidence in Context-Induced Errors}

-Given that REAL-MT consistently adopts retrieved context even when it is incorrect, we investigate the model’s confidence in these error-prone outputs.
-Specifically, under highly misleading noise ($\mathcal{N}_{\text{opposite}}$), does the model assign low confidence to its context-induced translations, signaling awareness of potential error?
-Such uncertainty would indicate good calibration and enable confidence-based self-correction or rejection mechanisms.
-Conversely, high confidence in erroneous outputs would reveal a dangerous overtrust in retrieval, undermining system trustworthiness.
-To assess this, we measure confidence using the entropy of the output probability distribution, with lower entropy indicating higher confidence.
+Given REAL-MT's uncritical adoption of noisy context, we probe the calibration of its context-induced translation.
+Under $\mathcal{N}_{\text{opposite}}$ noise, does the model signal awareness of its mistakes through low confidence, or does it remain highly confident in its errors, indicating poor calibration?
+We quantify confidence as the entropy over the output distribution, focusing on the idiom span identified via attention-based alignment.
 To ensure we evaluate the correct segment, we identify the target tokens corresponding to the source idiom through attention-based alignment: for each generated token, we compute its attention weights over the input and determine if it attends primarily to the idiom or contextual cue.
 The longest continuous sequence of idiom-aligned tokens is treated as the translated idiom span, and we report average entropy over this span.

 As shown in Figure~\ref{fig:uncertainty}, the model exhibits increased confidence in the translation of idiom spans under the $\mathcal{N}_{\text{opposite}}$ setting, even though fidelity drops significantly.
-This inverse relationship reveals a critical failure in calibration: the model becomes more certain of its outputs despite their inaccuracy, suggesting that it implicitly treats the noisy context as authoritative and integrates it without sufficient verification.
+This inverse relationship reveals a critical failure in calibration: the model becomes more certain of its outputs despite their inaccuracy, treating noisy context as authoritative.
+This highlights the model's limitations in recognizing internal and external knowledge~\cite{cheang2023can,cheang2025large}.